felixk/ruby-wx/README.markdown

-## ruby-metar
+## ruby-wx

-This is a fork of Hans Fugal's possibly-not-maintained 'ruby-wx' library which parses METAR data into human readable output.
+This is a fork of brandonh's ruby-metar project.
+I have renamed it back to ruby-wx as I plan on including TAF decoding support.

-For clarity, the "WX" module has been renamed to "METAR" and the former "METAR" class becomes "Report".
+METAR decoding

-I have introduced a "Fetch" class which handles the automatic retrieval of reports from a NOAA source.
+TAF decoding

 ### example.rb